AKORA-Studios/Calq/README.en.md

 <br>

 ## Feature Requests
 [Future features](https://github.com/AKORA-Studios/Calq/projects/2) are listed in our repos projects. you have a feature request?
 For this you can open issue [right here](https://github.com/AKORA-Studios/Calq/issues).
-Additionally we have a [widget project](https://github.com/AKORA-Studios/Calq/projects/1).

 # License
 Calq is available under the MIT license.
 See the [LICENSE](https://github.com/AKORA-Studios/Calq-iOS/blob/main/LICENSE) file for more info.